-If the truck driver is employed by the company, you may have a claim against the company rather than the driver.
-But if the driver is an independent contractor, it will be harder to find evidence to sue the trucking company.
-Our lawyers can evaluate your full situation to determine which parties are liable for your injuries.
+You may have to file a claim against the company instead of the truck driver if they are employed by the company.
+It will be harder to find evidence to sue the trucking company if the driver is an independent contractor.
+Our lawyers will examine your situation to determine which parties are liable for your injuries.

 In Alberta there is a general 2-year limitation period for personal injury actions.
 This means if you do not file a lawsuit with the Court within two years from the date you discovered that someone has caused you to be injured, then you will not be able to make a claim.

-“Damages” are any compensation you’re entitled to as a result of the accident.
-You may be compensated for current medical bills and future medical expenses, including surgeries, medications, pain and suffering, and future therapies and treatments.
-A settlement payout may include lost wages, lost earning capacity, and property damages, as well as pain and suffering.
+“Damages” are the compensation you’re entitled to receiving after the accident.
+Compensation includes medical expenses, medications, pain and suffering, and treatments and therapies.
+A settlement payout can include lost earning capacity, property damages, pain and suffering, and lost wages.